Viruliant/BTC-101/README.md

 __________
 ##Accounts

 Bitcoin is a protocol on how to send BTC between Account Numbers(aka public address number).
 Each Account Number has a corresponding Account Signature Keys(aka private key number).
-"You have the private key number you have the money." --AAntonopoulos
+"You have the private key number you have the money." --AAntonopoulos in a JRE interview

 Address Reuse(Using a single account # for all transactions) is VERY dangerous, because anyone you trade with would see a complete history of the finances of a single address.
 You need to use an HD Account that has rolling Account Numbers(addresses) none of which exceeding a certain value.